AWegnerGitHub/awegnergithub.github.io-source/content/2017_02_19_can-a-machine-be-taught-to-flag-spam-automatically.md

 so that I can easily update information related to recent developments.
 If you have questions or comments, I highly encourage you to visit the [question][a] on Meta Stack Exchange and post there.

-At one point, the post was featured across the entire Stack Exchange network:
+The post was featured across the entire Stack Exchange network for a week, too.
+This drove a huge amount of traffic to the question and resulted in some valuable feedback:

 [![Featured Announcement][27]][27]